pranky89/enhanced_flutter_speech_to_text/README.md

 - **Enhanced State Management**: Utilizes Provider for effective state management.
 - **Consistent User Interaction**: Ensures proper stopping and starting of the listening process.

+## Contribution
+I welcome contributions!
+Please read our contributing guidelines before submitting a pull request.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Getting Started

 To use this library, simply add the following dependency to your `pubspec.yaml`: